-Two years later, did the Chiefs or the Seahawks get the better of the Frank Clark trade?
+Two years later, did the Seahawks or the Chiefs win the Frank Clark trade?

 Market jump leads to trade

 The Seahawks were set to pay Clark $17.1 million for the 2019 season on the franchise tag.
-But since all of that goes straight to the cap and would create the uncomfortable situation of Clark playing yet another year looking toward free agency, the goal for both parties was to work out a long-term deal, with the use of the tag mostly a delay tactic that gave Seattle more options.
+But because all of that goes straight to the cap and would create the uncomfortable situation of Clark playing yet another year looking toward free agency, the goal for both parties was to work out a long-term deal, with the use of the tag mostly a delay tactic that gave Seattle more options.

 With Clark coming off his best season in 2018 with 13 sacks — still the most for any Seahawk since Patrick Kerney’s 14.5 in 2007 — Seattle seemed willing to keep Clark at a deal that would average right around the tag number.